Same-sex marriage in the Netherlands: Legislative action

-As early as the mid 1980s, a group of gay rights activists, headed by Henk Krol – then editor-in-chief of the Gay Krant – asked the government to allow same-sex couples to marry.
+As early as the mid 1980s, a group of gay rights activists, headed by Henk Krol, editor-in-chief of the Gay Krant, asked the government to allow same-sex couples to marry.
 By 1995, about 100 municipalities had opened an alternative "marriage register", into which some 300 same-sex couples had inscribed.
-That year, the municipality of Rheden said that if government did not legalize same-sex marriage it would proceed with conducting same-sex weddings.
+That year, the municipality of Rheden said that if the government did not legalize same-sex marriage it would proceed with conducting same-sex weddings.
 Haarlem declared it would do the same or stop issuing marriage licenses altogether.
 The States General of the Netherlands decided in 1995 to create a special commission to investigate the possibility of recognizing same-sex marriages.
 At that time, the Christian Democratic Appeal was not part of the ruling coalition for the first time since the introduction of full democracy.
 The special commission finished its work in 1997 and concluded that civil marriage should be extended to include same-sex couples.
 After the 1998 general election, the Second Kok Cabinet promised to tackle the issue.
 In September 2000, the legislation was debated in the Dutch Parliament.
 The marriage bill passed the House of Representatives by 109 votes to 33 on 12 September 2000.